Boku Inc.

 Formal Board meetings are held every two months to review strategy, management and performance of the group.
 Additional meetings between those dates are convened as necessary.
 We have two Board committees: the Audit Committee and the Remuneration Committee.

-Due to the current size of the Company, the Board still considers a nominations committee is not appropriate, any decisions relating to appointments to the Board will be a matter for the consideration of the whole Board.
+Due to the current size of the Group, the Board still considers a nominations committee is not required , any decisions relating to appointments to the Board will be a matter for the consideration of the whole Board.

-From time to time, separate committees are set up by the Board to consider specific issues when the need arises.
+From time to time, ad hoc committees are set up by the Board to consider specific issues when the need arises.

-The roles and responsibilities of the Chair, Chief Executive and any other directors who have specific individual responsibilities or remits (e.g. for engagement with shareholders or other stakeholder groups) are set out in the annual report.
+The roles and responsibilities of the Chair, Chief Executive and any other Directors who have specific individual responsibilities or remits (e.g. for engagement with shareholders or other stakeholder groups) are set out on page 35 of our Annual Report.

 The principal responsibilities of Board members are as set out below: